Yun Kwan

 McCune–ReischauerYun Kwan

-Yun Kwan (Korean윤관; Hanja尹瓘; 12 July 1040 – 15 June 1111[a]) was a Korean military general of Goryeo who was known for training the Byeolmuban and leading it to victory against the Jurchen tribes.
+Yun Kwan (Korean윤관; Hanja尹瓘; 12 July 1040 – 15 June 1111[a]) was a Korean military general of Goryeo who was known for training the Byeolmuban and leading it to victory against the aggressive Jurchen tribes.

 Early life

-Yun was born as a descendant of Yun Sin-dal (윤신달; 尹莘達).
+Yun was born as a descendant of official Yun Sin-dal (윤신달; 尹莘達).
 He passed the Goryeo civil service exam during the reign of Munjong.
 In 1087, Yun became a Chulchusa, and inspected Gwangju, Cheongju, and Chungju.
 When Sukjong became the new King, Yun was sent to the Liao dynasty to notify Sukjong's coronation.
-In 1098, Yun went to an ambassador of Song dynasty, and told the information about Sukjong's coronation.[1]
+In 1098, Yun went to an ambassador of Northern Song dynasty, and told the court information about Sukjong's coronation.[1]

 The Jurchen Expedition

 Jurchen tribes lived to the north of Goryeo.
-The Jurchens always rendered tribute to the Kings of Goryeo, but the Jurchen tribes grew strong and were soon united under Wanyan.
+The Jurchens always rendered tribute to the kings of Goryeo, but the Jurchen tribes grew strong and were soon united under Wanyan clan.
 They began to violate the Goryeo-Jurchen borders, and eventually invaded Goryeo.
 Goryeo, however, did not have a powerful army at that time, due in part to a century of peaceful existence.
 With the invasion of the Jurchen, King Sukjong ordered all available soldiers into battle, but this ended in defeat.
 General Yun Kwan convinced the Jurchen leaders to pull their troops back, and this ended the invasion of the Jurchen.

 Victory over the Jurchen